PeterKingori/Quotes-To-Inspire/README.md

 # Quotes To Inspire
 ## Description
 This is a website that allows users to add quotes, vote on existing quotes and delete quotes.
-The link to the live site is https://peterkingori.github.io/Quotes-To-Inspire/
+The link to the live site is https://peterkingori.github.io/Quotes-To-Inspire/ <br />
+The codebeat link is https://codebeat.co/projects/github-com-peterkingori-quotes-to-inspire-master

 ## Technologies used
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.